cbdevnet/xelflut/README.md

 ## Setup

 Configuration is done by passing arguments.
-See the output of `xelflut -h` to see what is possible.
+Check the output of `xelflut -h` to see what is possible.

 To install `xelflut` to the system (not in any way required), run `make install`.